O-X-L/risk-db/README.md

 By flagging clients originating from these sources you can achieve a nice security improvement.

+The databases created from the gathered data will be and stay open-source!

 See also: [bad-asn-list](https://github.com/brianhama/bad-asn-list)

 ----

 ## How it works

-We mainly utilize the data of the [PeeringDB](https://www.peeringdb.com/) to map IPs to ASNs and categorize ASNs by analyzing their metadata and peers.
+TBD

 ----